-Presentations now available on UR Play
+Presentations available on UR.se

 Here you find the direct links to the keynote presentations by Bodil Jönsson, Patricia Moore, Hubert Froyen and Stefan Johansson.
 Also to the presentations by Mark Trieglaff, Safaa Mahmoud, Katerina Papamichail and Daniel Iacofono & Susan Gottsman.